notnews/unreadable_news/README.md

 <p align="center"><img width="60%" src="figs/data_coverage/nyt_dowmonth_2006.png"></p>

-Before computing the text statistics (readability & lexical richness), we do some basic text pre-processing.
-For the plots of readability and lexical richness, we also drop: (i) the 99th percentile in text length and (ii) the 1st percentile in text length or articles with fewer than 100 words, whichever is lower.
+Before computing readability and lexical richness scores, we drop articles over the 99th percentile in text length and below the 1st percentile in text length or articles with fewer than 100 words, whichever is lower.
+We use the [Python package py-readability-metrics](https://pypi.org/project/py-readability-metrics/) to estimate where each article lies on the Flesch Reading Ease scale, Flesch-Kincaid Grade Level Scale, The Fog Scale, and the SMOG scale, along with the number of words, and such.
+We also use the [Python package LexicalRichness](https://pypi.org/project/lexicalrichness/) to estimate lexical richness.

 ### What we find

-1. We use simple methods in computational linguistics to characterize NYT articles.
-While the average NYT article length has increased over time, so has readability and lexical richness.
-Uinsg alternative measures of readability and lexical richness lead to similar findings.
+1. While the average NYT article length has increased over time, so has the readability and the lexical richness.
+Using alternative measures of readability and lexical richness doesn't change the substantive results.

-    * Average NYT article length has increased over the years to ~675 words in 2007 (an average reading time of 2–3 minutes):
+    * The average length of an article has increased over the years from ~550 words to ~675 words (an average reading time of 2–3 minutes) in 2007:
       <details>
         <summary><em>Figure notes</em></summary>
          <em>Each marker is an average of NYT articles for each month-year.
-Red line is a LOWESS (locally weighted scatterplot smoothing) with a generous smoothing bandwidth.</em>
+The red line is a LOWESS (locally weighted scatterplot smoothing) with a generous smoothing          bandwidth.</em>
       </details>

     <p align="center"><img width="55%" src="figs/nyt_wordcount.png"></p>